md349/POC2/README.md

 Run qmake and build the project again.
 When it builds you can press Run or ctrl R and the program will run.

 When it runs the project will assign the particles to their starting positions, as stated in the design report.
 Spheres are drawn to represent each γ-ton.
 After the scene is drawn the γ-tons propagate towards the origin.
-When they intersect with the origin or the origin plane (this depends on the type of emission) they are drawn again.
+The type of propagation that occurs depends on the type of emitter they are bound to.
+After they have propagated the new particle position is output as text.
 After this they stochastically select whether they reflect, bounce or settle.
-This is select using NGL::Random and is not drawn.
+This is selected using NGL::Random and is not drawn.
 Their decision is output as text as well as their starting position and their position when they hit the origin, or origin plane.

 I hope you like the early γ-tons.